 - Completed the Tennessee Promise Application by the appropriate deadline, attended all mandatory meetings, completed 8 hours of community service by the appropriate deadline, completed the FAFSA by the appropriate deadline, and submitted all required materials to the Motlow Financial Aid Office by the appropriate deadline.

-Please complete the appeal form below, attach any and all supporting documentation, and submit to the Motlow Financial Aid office.
+To appeal the loss of the Tennessee Promise scholarship, please complete the TELS/Tennessee Promise appeal form, attach any and all supporting documentation, and submit to the Motlow Financial Aid Office.

 TENNESSEE RECONNECT GRANT

-- Tennessee resident for one (1) year prior to date of application
+- Be a Tennessee resident for one (1) year prior to date of application.

 - Award amount varies based on amount of remaining tuition and mandatory fees after all other gift aid has first been applied.